 - Underwriting practices in life insurance: Life insurance policies are designed to pay money to a named beneficiary when a person dies, and can be an important part of a family’s long-term financial planning.
 Underwriting is the process by which an insurance company determines whether they offer life insurance coverage to an individual, and if so, what premium the company will charge, based on the company's assessment of that individual’s risk.

-The third meeting on life insurance underwriting practices will be held on June 2, 2022 from 10:30 - 12 pm MT.
-All interested stakeholders - including insurance companies, insurance agents/producers, consumer representatives, and other interested parties - are invited to attend.
-Please register to attend the meeting by clicking on the following button:
+The Division is hosting a stakeholder meeting regarding Unfair Discrimination in Insurance Practices, focusing on life insurance underwriting practices, on June 8, 2023, from 11:00 - 12:00 pm MT.
+All interested stakeholders - including insurance companies, insurance agents/producers, consumer representatives, and other interested parties - are invited to participate, and can register by clicking on the button below:

 At the June 8 meeting, the Division will be reviewing the DRAFT Proposed Algorithm and Predictive Model Governance regulation.
 Stakeholders are invited to submit informal comments on this draft regulation prior to the meeting to DORA_INS_RulesandRecords@state.co.us.

 Past meeting materials related to life insurance underwriting can be accessed by clicking on the button below: